platanus/restspec/ROADMAP.md

 - 100% Test coverage.
 - Find a way to avoid example value clashes when using resource tests.
 - Document DateType and DateTimeType
+- Auto-Payload:
+    + {deduce_payload: true} option
+    + Post and Put Requests should have deduce_payload set to true by default.
+    + deduce_payload should not fail if no schema is found

 # For 0.1 (They require more thoughts)
 - Research pagination strategies and integrating them with `schema_id`.